 This is what the Mercedes of compact electric cars looks like.
 The EQA isn't the most sophisticated or longest-running small EV out there, but the Stuttgart maker is hoping that when it comes down to it, this will be the one that customers in search of a premium alternative would rather have.

 Mercedes has long needed a relatively affordable all-electric family hatchback.
-BMW has its i3.
+BMW has its iX1.
 Audi has the Q4 e-tron, Volkswagen has the ID.3 and ID.4.
-Plus there's the Ford Mustang Mach-E, the Skoda Enyak iV and the CUPRA el-Born.
+Plus there's the Ford Mustang Mach-E, the Skoda Enyaq iV and the CUPRA Born.
 So Mercedes has pulled out all the stops to bring us this EQA.

 There wasn't time for the Stuttgart brand to construct a bespoke electric platform for this model of the kind that features on its competitors.
 So it must sit on the same MFA underpinnings as the compact GLA crossover it's based upon, a chassis not originally designed for full electrification.
 Quite a lot of work's had to go in then, to revise this platform to take the weight of this EQA's 66kWh drive battery.
 The pay-off though for Mercedes is that it means that this BEV can roll down the same German Rastatt production line as its GLA combustion engine counterparts.
 Let's take a look at what this car can offer.

-Our focus here though, is on the volume EQA 250 derivative and the stat you'll be most interested in with that particular variant is driving range, rated at 265 miles from a single charge (the 4MATIC models deliver much the same figure).
+Our focus here though, is on the volume EQA 250 derivative and the stat you'll be most interested in with that particular variant is driving range, rated at up to 324 miles from a single charge (the 4MATIC models deliver a max of 268 miles).
 That's not particularly noteworthy; to give you some segment perspective, a rival Volkswagen ID.3 with a 77kWh battery manages up to 341 miles.
 Expect longer range EQAs in the future.
 To maximise the range you do have, you'll need to make proactive use of the various brake regenerative energy harvesting modes on offer.
 The most aggressive setting is 'D - -', in which you feel sharp retardation whenever you come off the throttle.
 That's useful in town, meaning you hardly ever need to use the brakes, except when coming to a complete stop.
 The least aggressive setting is 'D+', in which the car coasts without any perceptible off-throttle braking, maintaining momentum.

 Design and Build